peter-gergely-horvath/relayJDBC/README.md

 and responds to the standard output.
 All protocol messages are Base64 encoded, allowing this transport to be used through text-only piping mechanisms.

+***
+CAUTION: this transport is *NOT* an SSH tunnel!
+Unlike an SSH tunnel, this transport works solely via transmitting connection payload data through the established SSH session and does not open a forwarded port.
+The remote server is started as a sub-process of the remote SSH shell session.
+***

 While theoretically, a number of client transports could use this connection type, in practice, only the `sshpipe` client connection type is used: that is, the Relay JDBC driver establishes a SSH connection to a remote system, starts